Roberto Galletti

 Roberto Clemens Galletti di Cadilhac (29 December 1879 – 18 August 1932) was an Italian radio telegraphy pioneer.
 He worked at a time when Marconi was a dominant name and although he worked independently on innovations, most of them are largely forgotten.

 Early life

 Galletti was born in Torre San Patrizio to Arturo (1843-1912) and his English wife Margaret née Collier (1846-1928).
+His brother Arthur Galletti became a civil servant in India.
 He studied engineering in Rome and began to conduct experiments.
 He became interested in wireless telegraphy and joined Marconi Company in London in 1902.
 Marconi's mother was English and was likely connected to the family of Galleti's mother.
 Galletti was sent to the Congo, and Marconi praised his work on the project.
 However, Galletti was dismissed after this, but in 1904 he met Marconi in person and they worked together again.